Valuative invariants for large classes of matroids: Large classes of matroids

 \section{Large classes of matroids}

-The goal in this section is to introduce the class of split matroids and its subclass of elementary split matroids.
+The aim of this section is to introduce the class of split matroids and its subclass of elementary split matroids.
 Split matroids were first studied by Joswig and Schr\"oter \cite{joswig-schroter} from both a polyhedral and tropical point of view.
-In this section we give a purely combinatorial description of them using the notion of relaxation that we developed in Section \ref{sec:stressed-subsets-relaxations}.
+In this section we give a description of them using the notion of relaxation that we developed in Section \ref{sec:stressed-subsets-relaxations}.
 Also, we will emphasize some enumerative aspects in order to explain what we mean by a ``large'' class of matroids.
+We will also discuss some bounds on the number of stressed subsets in matroids belonging to these large classes.